Updated Nov 24, 2021

 The illuminated keypad makes a great option if you’ll be using the station at night since you’ll be able to see clearly.

 Opt for a model with an alphanumerical LCD display if you need a simple, non-graphical interface.

-Before you buy a ham station, it’s crucial that you decide whether you want a manually programmed station or a computer programmed station.
+Before you buy any ham radio base station, it’s crucial that you decide whether you want a manually programmed station or a computer programmed station.

-For a computer programmable model, you use software to program the base station, which not only makes the process easy and convenient for you but also helps save time.
-This makes computer programmable base stations more suitable for beginners.
+For a computer programmable model, you use software to program the base station, which not only makes the process easy and convenient for you, but also helps save time.
+This makes computer programmable base stations the best ham radio base stations for beginners.

 For manually programming, however, you manually program the various settings and channels using the different keys on the unit.
 While programming a station by hand can be quite challenging for beginners, most serious radio hobbyists and professionals prefer this way.

 However, whether you choose a manual or computer programmed station, it’s important to ensure that it comes with a well-detailed manual guide.
 This will help make it easier for you to operate your base station.

 Base stations come with programmable memory channels also referred to as band-stacking registers.
 The memory channels are designed to save frequencies for immediate access.